Edward Argar: Dementia awareness campaign

 Argar opened a debate on dementia in September 2015.
 He praised the work done by the previous Labour government in formulating a dementia strategy and described a visit to a Syston community centre.
 He said some 21m people have a close friend or family member with the disease, and stated that the government has committed £66m to research.
 He also paid tribute to the Alzheimer's Society, Alzheimer's Research UK and Age UK for their work.

 Writing in the Tribune in October 2015, Argar put the annual cost of the disease, which affects 850,000 people, at £23 billion, and argued for government departments, including hospitals, to become dementia-friendly places.
 He hoped Leicestershire County Council, which had amongst the lowest Government funding, would get a better deal to help provide care support for rural areas.
-According to Argar, dementia patients stay 20% longer than average in hospitals, and he expressed concern that 41% of hospitals do not include awareness training during staff induction.
+According to Argar, people with dementia stay 20% longer than average in hospitals, and he expressed concern that 41% of hospitals do not include awareness training during staff induction.